 In a press release issued by the Senator’s office that first announced the measure, Hoeven said, “Our U.S. service men and women currently deployed, along with their loved ones, make untold sacrifices as they serve our nation…A national Day of the Deployed pays tribute to their commitment to our country and their work to protect our freedoms.”

 - Make a donation to a military support organization.

 - Look to local chapters of veteran-supporting groups such as the Veterans Of Foreign Wars, USO, Disabled American Veterans, etc. for ways to aid and assist.

 - Connect with Soldiers’ Angels which has many programs for supporting deployed troops.

 - Donate money to send a care package.
-The DoD has a great list of organizations that deliver care packages.

 - Display a yellow ribbon.
 Yellow ribbons are a remembrance of the men and women who serve far from home.

 - On social media, use the hashtag #DayOfTheDeployed on October 26th to raise awareness and encourage others so support deployed service members and their families.

 - Connect personally by reaching out to a deployed troop you know.